audstanley/coffeeorders-go/README.md

 # Coffeeorders-go

 is an API for [Front-End Web Development: The Big Nerd Ranch Guide](https://www.bignerdranch.com/books/front-end-web-development-the-big-nerd-ranch-guide/)
-The book is missing an endpoint, and this GoLang Project recreates those endpoints and is compiled for windows, mac, and linux.
+The book is missing some endpoints, and this GoLang Project recreates those endpoints and is compiled for windows, mac, and linux.

 Check Releases Tab to Download and run the binary.